FAQs

 What are the main differences between the SAT and ACT?

-Because of the increased time, some students have reported that the new SAT feels “easier” than the ACT.
-However, the redesigned SAT Math Test actually became a little more challenging than the ACT Math Test, introducing some trigonometry and other advanced math concepts that were previously not on the SAT.
-The ACT Math Test, by contrast, remains a little more straightforward than the SAT Math Test.
-For example, the ACT gives 60 math questions, all of which are multiple choice.
+By contrast, the SAT Math modules can feel more challenging than the ACT Math Test for several reasons.
+First, the ACT gives 45 math questions, all of which are multiple choice.
 This means that a student can always guess and have at least a 1/4 chance of getting the answer right.
-By contrast, the SAT gives 58 math questions, but 13 of these are called “grid-in“ questions, where the student has to bubble in the exact digits of the correct answer.
-Guessing is virtually impossible on these questions, making the SAT math section a bit more challenging.
+By contrast, the SAT gives 44 math questions, but 25% of these are “student produced response” questions, where the student has to bubble in the exact digits of the correct answer.
+Guessing is virtually impossible on these questions, making the SAT Math section feel a bit more challenging.
+Although the SAT does offer more time per question on Math (SAT: 95 secs. per question; ACT: 67 secs. per question), students who are challenged with Math frequently feel more comfortable with the ACT.

-As a result of these considerations, I frequently give parents and students the following simple advice: if you are challenged at reading and good at math, take the SAT.
-Conversely, if you are good at reading and challenged at math, take the ACT.
+As a result of these considerations, I frequently give parents and students the following simple advice: if students are challenged at reading and proficient at math, they should lean toward the SAT.
+Conversely, if they are proficient at reading and challenged at math, they should lean toward the ACT.

 Do some schools require both the SAT and the ACT?
 Should I prep for both?